 Uniqlo

 Secondhand clothes also have a home at Uniqlo.
 Together with the United Nations Refugee Agency (UNHCR), NGOs, and NPOs, Uniqlo provides emergency clothing aid to refugees and disaster areas worldwide.
-All you need to do is drop off your gently used clothes at a nearby location.
+All you need to do is drop off your gently used clothes nearby.
 There aren’t any rewards or credits that you will get, but you’re ensured that these clothes will be recycled and go to people in need.

 Universal Standard